oernster/ClearBudget/ARCHITECTURE.md

   the Qt-free half of the setup program, excluding `main.py`, `clear_budget/ui/*`, `clear_budget/domain/interfaces/*`, `clear_budget/application/ports/*`, `clear_budget/shared/resources.py` and
   the build scripts.
-The suite is Qt-free and runs clean in one process
+The suite is Qt-free and runs in one process.
+The gate holds on WINDOWS only: `tests/installer` writes real registry keys and Shell Link shortcuts, which `installer/state/registry.py` refuses anywhere else, so on Linux or macOS that directory fails wholesale and the run misses the gate.
+  Everything outside it runs on every platform (`pytest --ignore=tests/installer --no-cov`)
 - The setup program is inside the gate because it does the most privileged work in the repository: registry writes, shortcut creation, per-user deployment, process termination and directory removal. `installer/app.py` and